Announcements and Upcoming Events

 Or simply stop by office hours.

-Prerequisite: CS 4100, senior standing and consent of the instructor.
-(This course is for senior Computer Science majors.)
+Prerequisite: CS 4100 or consent of the instructor.
+(This course is for Computer Science majors.)

 Warning: I reserve the right to make changes to the syllabus at any time during the term by announcing them in class and on my web page.